ec-builds/enterprise-homelab/projects/proxmox-virtualization-lab/proxmox-storage.md

 `prox-lab-01` and `prox-lab-02` use dedicated NVMe drives for VM and container disks, while the primary SSD is used for Proxmox and general ext4 storage.

-`prox-lab-03` uses a different layout because it has two smaller 500 GB drives.
+`prox-lab-03` uses a modified layout because it contains two smaller 500 GB drives.
+Its primary NVMe hosts Proxmox and an LVM-thin pool for VM and container disks, while the secondary HDD provides general ext4 storage.